cwarden45/DTC_Scripts/Nutrigenomics/README.md

 Extra charge if you want to see customized menus.

 When asked how to determine details for risk assessment (such as SNP IDs, primary literature citations / databases, etc.), I was told *[we] are not able to share with you specific studies and SNP's that we review because we keep our scientific process private*".

-So, I currently believe that you should not purchase a kit from this company.